pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 - heatherf
 - ianfisher
 categories:
-- Spring Dataflow
+- Spring Data Flow

 date: 2016-09-28T15:39:29-07:00
 draft: true
 short: |
-  Get started with Spring Cloud Dataflow Streams by creating a custom Sink app and deploying to Pivotal Cloud Foundry.
+  Get started with Spring Cloud Data Flow Streams by creating a custom Sink app and deploying to Pivotal Cloud Foundry.
-title: Everything and the Spring Cloud Dataflow Sink
+title: Everything and the Spring Cloud Data Flow Sink
 ---

-# Welcome to Dataflow Streams
+# Welcome to Data Flow Streams

-We recently started evaluating [Spring Cloud Dataflow](https://cloud.spring.io/spring-cloud-dataflow/) for a project and were initially overwhelmed with the capabilities this system provides.
-Dataflow is a very powerful tool, and we found it a bit tricky to know where to get started.
-Through our own experimentation and discussion with the Dataflow team, we came up with a minimal setup that we think is very useful for getting started with Dataflow, specifically around [Streams](http://cloud.spring.io/spring-cloud-stream/).
+We recently started evaluating [Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/) for a project and were initially overwhelmed with the capabilities this system provides.
+Data Flow is a very powerful tool, and we found it a bit tricky to know where to get started.
+Through our own experimentation and discussion with the Data Flow team, we came up with a minimal setup that we think is very useful for getting started with Data Flow, specifically around [Streams](http://cloud.spring.io/spring-cloud-stream/).

-In this post we will show you how to create a simple Dataflow Stream Sink and deploy it to [Pivotal Cloud Foundry](https://run.pivotal.io/).
+In this post we will show you how to create a simple Data Flow Stream Sink and deploy it to [Pivotal Cloud Foundry](https://run.pivotal.io/).
 Sinks are the components that terminate Streams, so this seemed like the absolute smallest piece we could work on to get started.

 Our [sample Sink app is in a public repo](https://github.com/iad-dev/hello-charmander-dataflow-sink) if you want to check it out.